KratosMultiphysics/Kratos/INSTALL.md

     - Visual Studio

         *Visual Studio* is the only compiler officially supported to build *Kratos* under *Windows*.
-        Since the adoption of **C++11** we support versions 2015 update 3 onwards.
-We recommend you to use the latest version of visual studio which can be obtained here for free:
+The minimium required version is Visual Studio 2017, but we recommend to use Visual Studio 2019 or higher.

         * [Download Visual Studio](https://visualstudio.microsoft.com/en/thank-you-downloading-visual-studio/?sku=Community&rel=15)